Bushel's Case: Background

 Bushel's Case arose from a previous case (R v.
 Penn and Mead or Trial of Penn and Mead, 6 How.
 951) involving two Quakers charged with unlawful assembly, William Penn (the future founder of Pennsylvania) and William Mead.
 They had been arrested in August 1670 for violating the Conventicle Act, which forbade religious assemblies of more than five people outside the auspices of the Church of England.
-The jury found the two "guilty of speaking in Gracechurch Street" but refused to add "to an unlawful assembly".
+The jury found the two "guilty of speaking in Gracechurch Street" but refused to find "an unlawful assembly".
 The infuriated judge charged the jury that they "shall not be dismissed until we have a verdict that the court will accept".

-The jury modified the verdict to "guilty of speaking to an assembly in Gracechurch Street", whereupon the judge had them locked up overnight without food, water or heat.
+The jury modified the verdict to "guilty of speaking to an assembly in Gracechurch Street" but again refused to find the assembly "unlawful", whereupon the judge had them locked up overnight without food, water or heat.
 The judge ordered Penn bound and gagged.
 Penn protested, shouting to the jury, "You are Englishmen, mind your Privilege, give not away your Right", to which juror Edward Bushel replied, "Nor shall we ever do."
 Finally, after a two-day fast, the jury returned a not guilty verdict.
 The judge fined the jury for contempt of court for returning a verdict contrary to their own findings of fact and removed them to prison until the fine was paid.
 Penn protested that this violated Magna Carta and was forcibly removed from the court.

 Edward Bushel, a member of the jury, nonetheless refused to pay the fine.